artrugh/sitecore/CustomerDataPlatform/8_implementation_events.md

 To facilitate experimentation in Sitecore Personalize, Sitecore CDP assigns a bucket number to every user of your website.
 The web browser stores the bucket number as a **bucket number cookie.**

-This cookie allocates the Guest to a specific variant when using audience allocation .
+This cookie allocates the Guest to a specific variant when using audience allocation.
 It performs allocation for each Web Experiment that is live on your site during the particular session.

 It is possible that the bucket number in Sitecore CDP changes, but the bucket number cookie in the web browser remains unchanged.